Skip to main content

 Platforms

-• The Last Blade is a classic fighting game with unique mechanics and beautiful character designs, making it a nostalgic experience for fans of retro games.
+• The Last Blade features elegant mechanics and deep gameplay, making it a rewarding experience for both newcomers and veterans of fighting games.

 • gameplay

-• “The gameplay is very simple; you have a roster of 12 characters, 3 attacking buttons, and 2 defensive mechanics: universal guarding and a dodge button, which you probably won't use much.”
+• “The gameplay is very simple; you have a roster of 12 characters, 3 attacking buttons, and 2 defensive mechanics which are the universal guarding and the dodge button, which you probably won't use much.”

 • “The gameplay is limited in terms of comboing, so people like me who enjoy stylish attacks won't have fun in this game.”